Am0ck/Mega-Lorem-Ipsum/README.md

 The steps documented above allowed successful migration of the solution such that all functionalities worked on a new pc when tested on chrome as a browser although results should be the same for any other browser.

-The steps above assume that the default db connection string is used along with port 4567, should these need to be configured they can be changegd in the .env file.
+The steps above assume that the default db connection string is used along with port 4567, should these need to be configured they can be changed in the .env file.